isomerpages/moe-xishanpri/_departments/CCE/National Education.md

 </li>
 <li>
 <p>nurture in our students the spirit of friendship and collaboration among
-different peoples in ASEAN and beyond</p>
+different peoples in ASEAN and beyond and</p>
 </li>
 <li>
 <p>keep an open mindset and express an appreciation of the contributions